bschmalhofer/doc-developer/content/how-to-publish-otrs-extensions/package-porting.rst

 Encoding Issues in Legacy Front End Modules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are getting into trouble with broken characters like umlauts, it could be that the content which is meant to be shown is rendered by the ``Print()`` method.
-To fix this, please switch the code from using the ``Print()`` method to the normal way of returning the complete response from the frontend module.
+To fix this, please switch the code from using the ``Print()`` method to the normal way of returning the complete response from the front end module.